sarahsolieman/MailMind/README.md

 ## Technical Overview

-MailMind’s architecture combines sentence-level embeddings with a lightweight linear classifier.
+SignalBox's architecture combines sentence-level embeddings with a lightweight linear classifier.

 1. Emails are preprocessed and encoded using semantic embeddings.
 2. A logistic regression model predicts the urgency class based on vectorized representations.